deartc/DancingPythonistaFitness/README.md

 6. I also built a conversion tool that satifies the sixth requirement.
 It converts the user input of one type calories to another type (lbs) and displays it.
 I used tkinter to generate the user's conversion form.
-Note: I i dont' have this on the repository yet.
+Note: I  dont' have this on the repository yet.

 Correct use of Git/Github and commits:  I followed the correct steps in the project guidelines to create and name the github repository that would reflect a distinct repository.
 I then used the proper guidelines to initilize the project and add files using git bash and the command line.
 I then far exceeded the minimum number of commits needed to pass.